tum-pbs/ConFIG/docs/api/loss_recorder.md

 It is used in the momentum version of the ConFIG algorithm to record the loss values.
 Not every loss is calculated in a single iteration with the momentum version of the ConFIG algorithm.
 However, sometimes we need to know the information of all the loss values, e.g., logging and calculating length/weight model.
 You can create a custom loss recorder by inheriting from the `LossRecorder` class.

 ## Loss Recorder
-::: ConFIG.loss_recorder.LatestLossRecorder
+::: conflictfree.loss_recorder.LatestLossRecorder
-::: ConFIG.loss_recorder.MomentumLossRecorder
+::: conflictfree.loss_recorder.MomentumLossRecorder

 ## Base Class of Loss Recorder
-::: ConFIG.loss_recorder.LossRecorder
+::: conflictfree.loss_recorder.LossRecorder